Research group Erik van Nimwegen

-Recently developed experimental technologies make it possible to comprehensively monitor the internal states of cells.
-We integrate computational predictions with such experimental data-sets to model the dynamics of gene regulation in organisms from E. coli to human.
-Our ultimate goal is to learn how to actively manipulate the regulatory networks that control cellular behavior.
+Recently developed experimental technologies make it possible to comprehensively monitor the gene expression and chromatin state of cells.
+We integrate computational predictions with such experimental datasets to model the dynamics of gene regulation, ranging from single-cell dynamics in E. coli, to genome-wide regulatory networks in human.
+Our ultimate goal is to not only understand but also learn how to actively manipulate the regulatory networks that control cellular behavior.
 Such ability has potential applications ranging from "domesticating" pathogenic organisms to engineering human tissues.

 Discovering the laws of genome evolution

 Darwin's theory of evolution by natural selection is the overarching theoretical framework for all of biology.
 However, despite almost a hundred years of evolutionary theory development, there are still virtually no real-world situations in which evolutionary theory can make concrete quantitative predictions.
 We believe that one crucial reason for this failure is that the key variables that feature in almost all mathematical population genetics models are fundamentally unmeasurable.
 With the advent of large-scale genomic sequencing it has become possible to empirically study quantitative patterns in genomic data and this has led to the discovery of a number of unexpected quantitative laws.
 Our group works on identifying such quantitative laws from large-scale genotype and phenotype data, with the aim of developing theories of evolution that are firmly rooted in directly measurable quantities.